 Experienced and Incentivized Senior Management Team.
-The members of our Board of Directors and our executive officers, including Mr. Warren Kanders, are substantial stockholders of the Company, and beneficially own approximately 20.2% of our outstanding common stock as of March 4, 2024, which we believe aligns the interests of our Board of Directors and our executive officers with that of our stockholders.
+The members of our Board of Directors and our executive officers, including Mr. Warren Kanders, are substantial stockholders of the Company, and beneficially own approximately 22.2% of our outstanding common stock as of March 6, 2025, which we believe aligns the interests of our Board of Directors and our executive officers with that of our stockholders.

 Growth-oriented Capital Structure.
-Our capital structure provides us with the capacity to fund future growth.
+Our debt-free capital structure as of December 31, 2024, provides us with the capacity to fund future growth.